Information Assurance

 A penetration test is the difference between ‘ticking a box’ and being confident you have looked at your vulnerabilities from every angle.
 The testing is undertaken by humans who understand the nuances of how businesses work—unlike automated scanning software, they can ask questions when something doesn’t seem quite right (which is important for ongoing business operations).

-Much like carrying out an annual service on your car, we recommend regular penetration testing for all businesses to ensure ongoing mitigation of risk; however, it is even more important if you’re introducing new technologies to the workplace, moving to the cloud, outsourcing IT, have experienced a breach in the past, or aren’t confident you know how mature your security is.
+Much like carrying out an annual service on your car, we recommend regular penetration testing for all businesses to ensure ongoing mitigation of risk; however, it is even more important if you’re introducing new technologies to the workplace, moving to the cloud, outsourcing IT, have experienced a breach in the past, or aren’t confident about your current security posture.

 Both options will provide you with a detailed report explaining the findings, the criticality of the vulnerabilities, and present remediation advice.
 However, the vulnerability assessment report will not cover impact or exploit information, as this can only be gleaned by exploiting the vulnerabilities manually.